o2sh/provok/README.md

 provok -i /path/to/input-file
 ```

-You can specify the frequency (in frame per second) at which the word will appear sing the `--frequency` CLI flag:
+You can specify the frequency (in frame per second) at which the word will appear using the `--frequency` CLI flag:

 ```text
 provok -f 5